 Don’t Rely on Other People

-Do not rely on other people (friends, family, employer) that they will be helping you out with money or make sure you have a comfortable retirement.
+Do not rely on other people (friends, family, employer) and assume that they will be helping you out with money or make sure you have a comfortable retirement.

 Live your life knowing that tomorrow you can lose your job.
 Live your life assuming that you don’t have family or friends that can provide you with financial aid when you need it.
 The sooner you stop depending on other people and take ownership of your own financial situation the sooner you will grasp the importance of saving and investing money.